-MFM Player Says Win Against FC Ifeanyi Uba Big Relief - Nigeria Today
+MFM player says win against FC Ifeanyi Uba big relief - Nigeria Today

 MFM chance came in the 84th minute when Odey beat his marker after a nice turning with a chance to double the lead but his effort went over the cross bar.

-The post MFM Player Says Win Against FC Ifeanyi Uba Big Relief appeared first on leadership.ng.
+The post MFM player says win against FC Ifeanyi Uba big relief appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share